paulcpk/frontend-framework-comparison/README.md

 ## Thoughts

-### Nuxt.j
+### Nuxt.js

 Implementation was quick and easy.
 Everything that I needed (and more) was there and easy to find.
-Very mature project
+Very mature project.

+Time to implement: ~ 1h

 ### Gatsby

 Got lost in the super complicated data layer and docs, postponed it for now.
 Besides that, seems quite mature, just a bit overwhelming.

+Time to implement: > 1.5h

 ### Next.js

 Everything felt surprisingly hacky.
 At every step of the way I ran into problems.
-You need extra packages, config for almost everything.
+You need extra packages and config for almost everything.
 I spent most of my time figuring out how to retrieve params from the url (which is kind of ridiculous).
-Also the CLI isn't quite polished.
+Also the CLI is quite basic.

+Time to implement: ~ 2h

 ### Sapper

+Sapper was a breeze, it was even easier than with Nuxt.js.
+Everything was super organized, logical and where I expected it.
+Besides that, Svelte is by far the most performant technology of them all.
+Impressive to see this kind of quality on such an early release (0.0.1 for Sapper).

+Time to implement: ~ 0.5h